o3de/o3de.org/content/docs/userguide/lumberyard-launcher-batch-using.md

 ---
-description: ' Use the &ly-launcher; batch file or command line version to install required third-party software, SDKs, and plugins. '
+description: ' Use the Lumberyard Setup Assistant batch file or command line version to install required third-party software, SDKs, and plugins. '
-title: Using &ly-launcher; Batch
+title: Using Lumberyard Setup Assistant Batch
 ---
 # Using Lumberyard Setup Assistant Batch {#lumberyard-launcher-batch-using}